What Happens If You Drink 100% Pure Water? Is Pure Water Bad for You?

 Hygienic water is not distilled water.
 Rather, it is to screen out objectionable particles and retain good minerals.
 The WHO from all parts of the globe recommends filtered water or naturally mineral-bearing bottled water.

-They recommend against the use of distilled water or ultra-pure water without any other additives for a prolonged period.
-Even some organizations recommend that pure water can upset the electrolyte balance if taken in large amounts.
+They recommend against using distilled or ultra-pure water without additives for prolonged periods.
+Even some organizations recommend that pure water can disrupt the electrolyte balance when consumed in large amounts.

 At the bottom of all these, the suggestions are easy.
 And the authorities have been upfront about it, too.
 Regular quality tap water or filtered water that maintains minerals is better than consuming ultra-pure water daily.